SFDigitalServices/sfgov/README.md

 TLDR version:
 1. Create a branch and make changes.
 Push branch.
 2. Open a pull request to merge from branch to master.
-3. The team reviews, discusses, and makes change requests to the change
+3. The team reviews, discusses, and makes change requests to the change.
+This includes the PM reviewing the Circle CI review app BEFORE it is merged into master.
 4. Change is approved and merged
 5. Delete branch